-Mayor’s Message – January 2017
+Mayor’s Message - April 2017

-I encourage each of you to participate in this year’s budget planning, by attending Council meetings and other opportunities that may arise for input, and by sharing your thoughts and opinions through email, Facebook or our website.
-We look forward to your feedback; we appreciate your interest in local municipal affairs; and we wish you much success in 2017.Download:Mayor's Message: January 2017Mayor's Message: December 2016Mayor's Message: November 2016Mayor's Message: October 2016Mayor's Message: September 2016Mayor's Message: July 2016Mayor's Message: June 2016Councillor's Column: May 2016Mayor's Message: April 2016Mayor's Message: March 2016Mayor's Message: February 2016Mayor's Message: January 2016Mayor's Message: December 2015Mayor's Message: November 2015Mayor's Message: October 2015Mayor's Message: September 2015Mayor's Message: August 2015Mayor's Message: July 2015Mayor's Message: June 2015Mayor's Message: May 2015Mayor's Message: April 2015Mayor's Message: March 2015Mayor's Message: February 2015Mayor's Message: January 2015
+These, and a number of other projects on our municipal agenda, guarantee that 2017 will be a busy year in Gibsons.
+I encourage you to stay informed on our progress by visiting the Town’s website and Facebook page, as well as attending Council meetings and public information sessions.Download:Mayor's Message: April 2017Mayor's Message: March 2017Mayor's Message: February 2017Mayor's Message: January 2017Mayor's Message: December 2016Mayor's Message: November 2016Mayor's Message: October 2016Mayor's Message: September 2016Mayor's Message: July 2016Mayor's Message: June 2016Councillor's Column: May 2016Mayor's Message: April 2016Mayor's Message: March 2016Mayor's Message: February 2016Mayor's Message: January 2016Mayor's Message: December 2015Mayor's Message: November 2015Mayor's Message: October 2015Mayor's Message: September 2015Mayor's Message: August 2015Mayor's Message: July 2015Mayor's Message: June 2015Mayor's Message: May 2015Mayor's Message: April 2015Mayor's Message: March 2015Mayor's Message: February 2015Mayor's Message: January 2015